varya/varya.github.com/_posts/en/issues/2014-01-21-javascript-in-bemjson.md

 Indeed, this feature is not needed when BEMJSON is a result of 1st layer templates (like BEMTREE, priv.js) you can produce as much BEMJSON as is necessary.
-But with initial development of a static web page, the JavaScript tricks help to save a lot.
+But with initial development of a static web page, the JavaScript tricks help to avoid copy-paste.